RafaelGSS/blog/priv/posts/performance-methodologies.md

 ## Performance Issue Example

-The last section, CPU Cache was mentioned.
-Take a look in the following example:
+In the last section, we brought up CPU Cache.
+Consider the following example:

 > _"An application are performing bad, and based in the monitoring report, is performing a CPU Intensive workload_"